cryptoprogrammer101/Remember/README.md

 ### Clear reminders

-To clear all reminders, simply type `clear all`:
+To clear all reminders,  type `clear all` .
+You will be asked to confirm your action with a `y` or `n` :

 ```
 Your reminders: